 - DataRobot integration into systems that can’t necessarily communicate with the DataRobot environment (for example, for privacy reasons).

-- Proof of performance as evidenced by the Prime model also placing in the Leaderboard.
+- Proof of performance as evidenced by the Prime model also placing on the Leaderboard.

 - Low-latency scoring without the API call overhead.
 For example, if you use a real-time, low-latency scoring platform with GLMs and custom code, rule-based systems in a fast language like C++ or Java, DataRobot's Prime code export allows you to score directly on your low-latency platform without the API call-time overhead.